Personal Data and Online Resources

 What is the General Data Protection Regulation (GDPR)?

 Following advances in technology, the volume of personal data generated has increased in recent years.
-The GDPR is a new piece of legislation in the UK which came into force in May 2018 replacing the Data Protection Act 1998 (DPA).
+The GDPR is a piece of legislation in the UK which came into force in May 2018 replacing the Data Protection Act 1998 (DPA).
 GDPR is designed to protect the personal data and privacy of individuals, giving them more control over how their personal data is used.

 GDPR applies to all countries holding personal data relating to EU nationals and all companies holding personal data are required to ensure they are GDPR-compliant.